Non-Abelian Dark Forces and the Relic Densities of Dark Glueballs: Conclusions

 \section{Conclusions}

-In this paper we have investigated the freezeout dynamics of dark glueballs in the early Universe.
+In this paper we have investigated the freezeout dynamics of $SU(3)$ dark glueballs in the early Universe.
 Such glueballs arise from confinement in theories with a new non-Abelian gauge force decoupled from the SM and all charged matter significantly heavier than the confinement scale.
-Our results expand upon previous studies of the cosmological history dark glueballs in two key ways~\cite{Boddy:2014yra,Boddy:2014qxa,Soni:2016gzf}.
+Our results expand upon previous studies of the cosmological history of dark glueballs in two key ways~\cite{Boddy:2014yra,Boddy:2014qxa,Soni:2016gzf}.
 First, we studied potential new effects on the glueball relic density due to the confining phase transition itself.
 And second, we performed a detailed analysis of the freezeout dynamics of the heavier glueballs in the spectrum.
 We also discussed connections to the SM as well as some of the implications of the heavier glueballs on dark matter, astrophysics, and cosmology, with a more detailed study to appear in Ref.~\cite{us}.

-In the absence of glueball decays through connectors to the SM (or other lighter states), we find that the lightest $\zpp$ state dominates the total glueball relic abundance, and the abundance we calculate is in agreement with previous studies that only considered the lightest state~\cite{Boddy:2014qxa,Soni:2016gzf}.
+When the glueballs are unable to decay efficiently through connectors to the SM (or other lighter states), we find that the lightest $\zpp$ state dominates the total glueball relic abundance, and the abundance we calculate is in agreement with previous studies that only considered the lightest state~\cite{Boddy:2014qxa,Soni:2016gzf}.
 The relative relic densities of heavier glueballs in the spectrum are orders of magnitude smaller, with the largest contributions coming from the $0^{-+}$ and $1^{+-}$ modes (for $SU(3)$).
 Even though the abundances of these states are much smaller than the lightest $\zpp$, they can also be parametrically long-lived compared to the $\zpp$.
 This opens the possibility of the $\zpp$ mode decaying away early, and the heavier modes making up the DM density today or leading to the most stringent constraints on dark Yang-Mills theories.
 A detailed study of these effects based on the results of this paper is underway~\cite{us}.